-Washington D.C.— Marine Conservation Institute, a leader in securing strong protection for the oceans’ most important places, applauds the bipartisan hearing today in the Senate Commerce Committee’s Subcommittee on Oceans, Atmosphere, Fisheries and Coast Guard headed by Senators Dan Sullivan, (R-AK) and Gary Peters, (D-MI).
-Witnesses from the U.S. State Department and the National Oceanic … Continue reading Marine Conservation Institute Applauds Bipartisan Hearing on Marine Debris Problems and Solutions
+Washington, D.C. — Marine Conservation Institute, a leader in securing strong protection for the oceans’ most important places, applauds the bipartisan hearing today in the Senate Commerce Committee’s Subcommittee on Oceans, Atmosphere, Fisheries and Coast Guard headed by Senators Dan Sullivan, (R-AK) and Gary Peters, (D-MI).
+Witnesses from the U.S. State Department and the National … Continue reading Marine Conservation Institute Applauds Bipartisan Hearing on Marine Debris Problems and Solutions

 From shower gel to food packaging, plastic is globally pervasive.
 We are now finding our plastic waste in places we never intended, such as our oceans.
 A recent study published in Science estimates that, in 2010, between 10.5 and 28 billion pounds of plastic entered the oceans.
 That’s equivalent to five plastic grocery bags filled … Continue reading Big Blue Blog: Did I just find your toothbrush…in the ocean?!

 The warm waters of the Hawaiian Islands are home to one of the planet’s most spectacular displays of marine life.
 From spinner dolphins to manta rays, humpback whales to green sea turtles, the islands are important habitat for rare and threatened species that have called this part of the world “home” for millions of years. … Continue reading The Big Blue Blog: The Plight of the Hawaiian Monk Seal